SSO - Single Sign-On Overview and Set-up Requirements

 Applications, such as OnBoard, support single sign-on and different SSO protocols.
 An SSO protocol, simply put, is the "language" used to communicate between an identity provider and an application.
 Any IdP that communicates using a protocol supported by that application (in this case OnBoard) will be able to integrate their IdP to that application for SSO support.

-Which SSO protocols does OnBoard support?
+Which SSO protocol does OnBoard support?

 • SAML – Security Assertion Markup Language